 Plate lunch is the quintessential comfort food meal in Hawai’i.
-The basic version usually includes two scoops of plain steamed rice, one scoop of mac salad, and the entrée of your choice.
+The modern Hawaiian version usually includes two scoops of plain steamed rice, one scoop of mac salad, and the entrée of your choice.
 Brown rice is sometimes available, or “hapa” rice, which is a half-and-half mixture of white and brown rice.
 Typical entrées include teriyaki chicken or beef, pulled pork, mahimahi, and garlic shrimp, or a “mixed” plate of 2-3 entrées.
-But you will find many other offerings and variations at local Hawaiian restaurants.
+But you will find other offerings and variations at local eateries, including traditional foods at Hawaiian restaurants and Korean variations at Korean restaurants.

 Poi is Hawaiiʻs most important staple food, like rice in Asian cultures, potatoes in Europe, cassava (as fufu) in Africa, and beans in the Americas.
 Poi is prepared by baking or steaming kalo corms (taro roots) until tender.
 The cooked corms are cooled, peeled, and mashed by pounding on a wooden board with a special stone or poi pounder (pōhaku ku’i poi).
-While not common, poi can also be made from ‘ulu (breadfruit), sweet potato, or plantains.
+While not common, poi can also be made from ‘ulu (breadfruit), `uala (sweet potato), or maʻia (bananas or plantains).

 Many Hawaiians prefer to rest poi at room temperature for a few days to allow it to ferment and sour.
 Poi is the perfect accompaniment to salted and smoked Hawaiian foods.
 It is typically served from a communal bowl.
 Scooping past your first knuckle or using three fingers is considered greedy.

 Poke is a dish of raw seasoned fish, traditionally ahi (tuna) or tako (octopus).
-A basic preparation combines the diced fish with chopped onion, seaweed (such as limu loa aka ogo), and salt.
+A traditional preparation combines cubed fish with seaweed (such as limu loa, aka ogo) and salt.
 But there are many, many variations.
 Visit a poke bar at a local grocer or fish shop to see the possibilities.
-Other ingredients might include ‘inamona, sesame seeds, green onions, garlic, ginger, soy sauce, mayonnaise, chili pepper, and tobiko (flying fish roe).
-By the way, poke means to cut crosswise, as for fish or wood.
+Other ingredients might include ‘inamona, sesame seeds, sweet onion, green onion, garlic, ginger, soy sauce, mayonnaise, chili pepper, and tobiko (flying fish roe).
+By the way, poke means “to cut crosswise, as for fish or wood”.
 Here’s a recipe for Kampachi & Ahi Poke and an interesting Vegetarian Roasted Beet Poke.